 Focus on the Family is one of my favorite sources for free Advent readings for families.
 We’ve used their Advent plans several times and have found them to be especially helpful during busy holiday seasons that don’t leave much time for the more involved Advent plans.

-This year, Focus on the Family is offering their newest Advent plan, Knowing Him by Name for free or you can purchase previous plans like All the Colors of Christmas Devotional as a coloring book devotional or as a free printable download of the readings.
+This year, Focus on the Family is offering their newest Advent plan, Knowing Him by Name for free or you can purchase previous plans like All the Colors of Christmas in their shop.

 4. Truth in the Tinsel